StatBiomed/SpatialDM/docs/install.rst

 Installation
 ============

-SpatialDM is available through `PyPI <https://pypi.org/project/spatialdm/>`_.
+SpatialDM is available through `PyPI <https://pypi.org/project/SpatialDM/>`_.
 To install, type the following command line and add ``-U`` for updates:

 .. code-block:: bash

-   pip install -U spatialdm
+   pip install -U SpatialDM

 Alternatively, you can install from this GitHub repository for latest (often development) version by the following command line: